 When Charlier got too involved with his other comics, MiTacq launched a series of his own to overlap the interludes between Castor stories.
 From 1968 until 1979, he drew the adventures of 'Stany Derval', cooperating with several writers, such as André-Paul Duchateau, Jacques Stoquart, or André Beckers.

-He was sometimes assisted on the artwork by René Follet.
-He began writing 'La Patrouille des Castors' himself in 1980, and continued the series until his death in 1994.
+He was sometimes assisted by René Follet for the artwork of 'Jacques le Gall' and 'Stany Derval', and by his brother Adolphe Tacq for 'La Patrouille des Castors'.
+Michel Tacq began writing 'La Patrouille des Castors' himself in 1980, and continued the series until his death in 1994.

 Stany Derval - Angoisse dans la vallée de Koa (1969)